squallp/baza-korisnika-laravel/README.md

 ## About App
-This is application for managing clients of car mechanic shop where you can manage clients and their malfunctions. every registrated user is a mechanioc shop.
+This is application for managing clients of car mechanic shop where you can manage clients and their malfunctions.
+Every registrated user is a mechanic shop.

 ## About Laravel